The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Results

 \subsection{Projected H$\alpha$ Emission Nebulae Near M31}

-\citet{Drechsler2023} reported finding no bright H$\alpha$ emission nebulosity coincident with the SDSO nebula and estimated a ratio I([\ion{O}{3}]$\lambda\lambda$4959,5007)/I(H$\alpha$) $\geq5$ for the nebula's brightest regions, based on deep but uncalibrated [\ion{O}{3}] and H$\alpha$ images.
-Here we present deep H$\alpha$ images near M31, obtained both by ourselves and others, indicating no strong coincident H$\alpha$ emission at SDSO's location.
+\citet{Drechsler2023} reported finding no bright H$\alpha$ emission nebulosity coincident with the SDSO nebula and estimated a ratio I([\ion{O}{3}]$\lambda\lambda$4959,5007)/I(H$\alpha$) $\geq5$ for the nebula's brightest regions based on deep but uncalibrated [\ion{O}{3}] and H$\alpha$ images.
+Below we discuss deep H$\alpha$ images near M31, obtained both by ourselves and others, which indicate no strong coincident H$\alpha$ emission at SDSO's location.

+Figure 6 shows positive [\ion{O}{3}] and H$\alpha$ + [\ion{N}{2}] images along with a color composite of these images.
+This figure shows that there is little H$\alpha$ emission coincident with the [\ion{O}{3}] arc.
+The detected H$\alpha$ emission displays a very different morphology to that seen in the [\ion{O}{3}] image suggesting no association with the arc.
+This is highlighted in the color image which suggests a high [\ion{O}{3}]/H$\alpha$ ratio for a majority of the arc.

-Figure 5 presents several deep H$\alpha$ + [\ion{N}{2}] images of M31 and its immediate neighborhood obtained with a variety instruments and exposures\footnote{Note: The top and middle images labeled ``H$\alpha$'' were taken with filters also sensitive to the usually much weaker [\ion{N}{2}] $\lambda\lambda$6548,6583 emission lines.
+Figure 7 presents wider FOV H$\alpha$ + [\ion{N}{2}] images of M31 and its immediate neighborhood obtained with a variety instruments and exposures\footnote{Note: The top images labeled ``H$\alpha$'' were taken with filters also sensitive to the usually much weaker [\ion{N}{2}] $\lambda\lambda$6548,6583 emission lines.
 The bottom VTSS image was taken using a 17.5 \AA \ wide filter that avoided most [\ion{N}{2}] emission contamination.}.
-Most of the detected diffuse H$\alpha$ emission is likely Galactic emission unrelated to M31 with the exception of extended diffuse emission from M31's warped disk immediately north and south of M31's bright main disk.
-The top two panels show matching regions where we detect the [\ion{O}{3}] SDSO nebula along with our H$\alpha$ image.
-Except for diffuse clouds of H$\alpha$ emission at SDSO's southwestern part, we find no correlation between SDSO's structure and detected H$\alpha$ emission.

-The middle panels of Figure 5 present two wider FOV images of the M31 region obtained by us (middle right) and by A. Fryhover (middle left).
+The top right panel image was obtained by us, and the top left was obtained by A. Fryhover.
 (Note: A nearly identical H$\alpha$ image to Fryhover's image was obtained by V.\ Peris and A.\ Lozano\footnote{https://www.astrobin.com/b3f77y/}.)
 The bottom panel shows a much wider FOV image taken as part of the Virginia Tech Spectral-line Survey (VTSS).
-Outside of the different FOVs and image resolutions, we find no significant differences in the detected emission features among these four H$\alpha$ images.
-Most importantly, no significant H$\alpha$ emission is seen in the location of SDSO, and none show a similar structure or extent.